mainmatter/mainmatter.com/_posts/2020-10-30-the-guide-to-successful-remote-teams.md

 occasions every year where everyone comes together physically for a day or two totally make up for the lack of physical connection for the rest of the year though (when coming together, remember to take the train over flying though).

+Besides that, there are plenty of other things you can and should do.
+Having a weekly call with the entire team (or sub-team depending on the number of people) where everyone gets to see each other (cameras on!) and talk for 30min or an hour is invaluable for making sure people don't forget the faces and people behind the screen names they interact with during work.
 Until we all are able to have these kinds of events again though, there are plenty of alternatives like remote board game sessions and even remote retreats!